isomerpages/pmo-stratgroup/media-centre/parliamentary-replies/_posts/2010-04-26-parliamentary-reply-by-dpm-wong-kan-seng-on-26-apr-2010.md

 ---
 layout: post
-title:  "Parliamentary reply by DPM Wong Kan Seng on on PRs' reactions to the measures taken to widen the gap between Singapore citizens and PRs."
+title: 'Parliamentary reply by DPM Wong Kan Seng on on PRs'' reactions to the measures taken to widen the gap between Singapore citizens and PRs.'
-date:   2010-04-26
+date: 2010-04-26T00:00:00.000Z
-permalink: "/media-centre/parliamentary-replies/parliamentary-reply-by-dpm-wong-kan-seng-on-26-apr-2010"
+permalink: /media-centre/parliamentary-replies/parliamentary-reply-by-dpm-wong-kan-seng-on-26-apr-2010

 ---

 **Assoc Prof Paulin Tay Straughan:**
 To ask the Prime Minister if he has received feedback from Permanent Residents (PRs) on their reactions to the measures taken to widen the gap between Singapore citizens and PRs.